 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Poisoning is sometimes a method of self-harm for people who are thinking about suicide.
-If you have thoughts of self-harm, call the Suicide & Crisis Hotline by dialing 988 on your phone.
-This free, confidential service is available 24 hours a day, seven days a week.
-You’re not alone.
-Someone is ready to talk with you and help you.
+Poisoning is sometimes a method of self-harm for people thinking about suicide.
+If you have thoughts of self-harm, call or text the Suicide & Crisis Hotline at 988 (in the U.S.).
+This free, confidential service is available 24/7.

 Advertisement